Djohnson1313/classifying_tweets/README.md

 # Conclusion

 MultinomialNB functioned well for predicting emotions associated with the tweets.
-Some preprocessing was used to ensure the sucess of the model, and in the ned, the model reached an 86% precision rate.
+Some preprocessing was used to ensure the sucess of the model, and in the end, the model reached an 86% precision rate.

 ## Repository Structure